- How to make a convincing business case to employers?

 - What SPO needs can be effectively met by skilled volunteers?

 - How to meet the personal and career development needs of the volunteers?

-- What engagement structures between skilled volunteers and SPOs work well in Singapore and overseas?
+- What engagement structures between skilled volunteers and SPOs work well in Seoul and overseas?

 - Assessing impact – how to produce substantial value for the SPO?

-Patsian Low (NVPC), Jae-heung Lee (The Hope Institute), Moodoo Jin (Big Issue Korea) and Ga-Young Lee (SK Group) will also share their insights from the earlier workshop with the round table participants.
+Patsian and Fiona will be joined by local workshop leaders Jae-heung Lee (The Hope Institute), Moodoo Jin (Big Issue Korea) and Ga-Young Lee (SK Group) who will help stimulate active discussion with their perspectives.

 All participants to the workshop are by invitation.
 Please register your interest to participate via email to Sun Kyung Han ([email protected]) if you would like to join us for the workshop.